 - To reserve a space, please email Angela McDonald.
 Please note that classes are given top priority.

 - Not sure?
-Events, Conferences, and Summer Programs will recommend a room and will tell you what's available for the date(s) and time(s) you are considering.
+Events, Scheduling, and Facilities Rentals will recommend a room and will tell you what's available for the date(s) and time(s) you are considering.

 - Secure support from a department within the college.